Logging is an invaluable tool for developing reliable software applications. It

 the amount of logs that is generated by your application.
 For example, during

-development you could set it to DEBUG to see all the log messages produced by
+to see all the log messages produced by

-the application, while production environments could use INFO or WARNING.
+the application, while production environments could use INFO

 If you're coming to Python from other languages, you may have used other log

-levels like TRACE or FATAL which are not present in Python by default.
+which are not present in Python by default.

-However, the logging module is quite extensible so it is easy to add custom
+module is quite extensible so it is easy to add custom

 levels as you see fit.
-Here's an example that adds a TRACE level and
+Here's an example that adds a TRACE

-associates it with the constant number 5 (5 less than DEBUG).
+associates it with the constant number 5 (5 less than DEBUG

 import logging